Compliance: Mission and Charter

 - Corrective action.

-In keeping with the Purpose delineated above, the Wheeling Jesuit University Board of Directors has charged the Board Audit Committee with compliance oversight accountability and reporting requirements as stated in the Audit Committee Charter as follows:
+In keeping with the Purpose delineated above, the Wheeling Jesuit University Board of Trustees has charged the Audit Committee with compliance oversight accountability and reporting requirements as stated in the Audit Committee Charter as follows:

 The primary purpose of the Audit Committee is to assist the Board of the University in fulfilling its responsibility to oversee management's conduct of the University's financial reporting process including: (i) overseeing the integrity of the University's financial statements; (ii) compliance with legal and regulatory requirements; (iii) independent auditor's qualifications and independence; and (iv) performance of independent auditors and financial management; (v) managements standards of conduct; and (vi) ensuring adherence to the institutions conflict-of-interest policy.